mjarosie/jq-chocolatey-package/README.md

 ### Building, testing & pushing the package

-Given `.nuspec` that this repository contains, to build the `.nupkg` file, run:
+Given `.nuspec` that this repository contains, to build the `.nupkg` file, run the following commands (make sure to run your console as admin):

 ```
 choco pack